BrendaGrondman/DataProducts/index.md

 ## Find out which model performs best and estimate your own heart rate

-This app can help you find the model that best estimates the heart rate.
+This app helps you find the model that best estimates the heart rate.
-It totally gives the user all control and let the user play with the model.
+It gives the user the ability to play with the models and variables.
-This will give the user insight in the relationship between heart rate and activities.
+This will give the user insights in the relationship between heart rate and their activities.

 ### Points for improvement: